-- hit the coasts of Odisha in 2019.
-Some of the recommendations include leveraging liquidity funds through annual allocation of revenue, the need for drone-assisted damage assessment, GPS-enabled workforce structuring, state-specific designs and specifications, and the use of parametric insurance and CAT bonds. - Phase II encompassed risk identification and estimation; updating codes, standards, and regulations; integrating technology and innovation; and developing policies to enhance power infrastructure resilience.
-Cyclone wind speed and flood-water levels in the region were simulated using mathematical models, which were used to assess the exposure of power infrastructure assets against these levels.
-A set of vulnerability indicators were later developed to assess the vulnerabilities of these assets.
-Critical assets such as lines supplying power to hospitals, cyclone shelters, and trunk lines were identified.
-Additionally, the distance of the assets in relation to the coastline was mapped.
+- Phase II encompassed risk identification and estimation, updating codes, standards, and regulations, integrating technology and innovation, and developing policies to enhance power infrastructure resilience.
+Cyclone wind speed and flood-water levels in the region were simulated using mathematical models, which were used to assess the exposure of the power infrastructure assets against these levels.
+A set of vulnerability indicators were later developed to assess the vulnerabilities of the above-mentioned assets.
+Critical assets such as lines supplying power to hospitals, cyclone shelters, and trunk lines were identified due to their role in ensuring vital services.
+Additionally, the location of the assets from the sea coast was mapped.
 Together with criticality, vulnerability, and coastal proximity, the assets were categorized to determine where interventions should be prioritized.
 The study also examined the existing design standards and codes for the assets, assessed their limitations, and recommended ways in which they could be improved.
-This phase also focused on ensuring that Odisha's power sector could withstand future disasters through improved governance, capacity building, and financial preparedness.

-The initiative will directly contribute to reducing vulnerabilities by enhancing the resilience of Odisha's power infrastructure, especially in cyclone-prone coastal areas.
+This phase also focused on ensuring that Odisha's power sector could withstand future disasters through improved governance, capacity building, and financial preparedness. - The initiative will directly contribute to reducing vulnerabilities by enhancing the resilience of Odisha's power infrastructure, especially in cyclone-prone coastal areas.
 By systematically prioritizing assets, the initiative aims for more effective and targeted resource allocation, reducing the risk of prolonged outages and ensuring faster recovery after disasters.
-The implementation of disaster-resilient practices and the integration of innovative technologies into the power sector's operations further reduced the risk to vulnerable populations and of associated economic and social disruptions during disasters.
+The implementation of disaster-resilient practices and the integration of innovative technologies into the power sector's operations further reduced the risk to vulnerable populations and associated economic and social disruptions during disasters.
 The initiative has set a precedent for other states in India, providing a model for disaster preparedness and resilience that can be adapted to local contexts, helping to reduce vulnerabilities and inequalities across the country.